blitline-dev/blitline-dev.github.io/articles/function_list.md

 Optional:

 - **fuzz** : Fuzz the trimming edge.
 For JPEGs, due to compression or anti-aliasing often times edges aren't a clean line.
 The "fuzz" values allows you to trim with a slight extra fuzz around the trim area.
+(Defaults to 0.0, valid values are 0.0 - 1.0)

 <br/>